-Broiler chickens are best reared in a deep litter system and not the battery cage or cage system; this is because broiler chickens are meat producers and have high tendency to encounter bone disorder problems when caged which will greatly affect their marketability.
-Broiler chicken needs to exercise and regulate the fat deposition; hence, a deep litter system is most advised.
+Broiler chickens are best reared in a deep litter system and not the battery cage or cage system; this is because broiler chickens are meat producers and have a high tendency to encounter bone disorder problems when caged which will greatly affect their marketability.
+Broiler chicken needs to exercise and regulate fat deposition; hence, a deep litter system is most advised.

 Floor Space Requirements For Broilers From Week 1 – Week 4 (Brooding Stage)

 The floor spacing of the brooding pen of broiler chicken must be known prior to stocking.
 Brooding takes 4 weeks of the 6 or 8 weeks to rear broilers commercially.
 Meaning, the broilers spend more time in this pen than the other pen.
-During this period, the chicks need enough floor space to allow them to eat optimally, better utilization of feed, and reduce the spread of diseases and infections.
+During this period, the chicks need enough floor space to allow them to eat optimally, have better utilization of feed, and reduce the spread of diseases and infections.

-The broiler chicks require more floor space during this period; overstocking can result to overcrowding or high population which can lead to the rapid spread of diseases, increased rate of pollution, low feed intake and efficiency, slow growth rate, and other unhealthy conditions in the pen while understocking can result to underutilization of resources, leading to the high cost of pen construction.
+The broiler chicks require more floor space during this period; overstocking can result in overcrowding or high population which can lead to the rapid spread of diseases, increased rate of pollution, low feed intake and efficiency, slow growth rate, and other unhealthy conditions in the pen while understocking can result to underutilization of resources, leading to the high cost of pen construction.

 Floor Space Requirement For Broilers From Week 5 – Harvesting (Rearing Stage)